kdrag0n/safetynet-fix/.github/ISSUE_TEMPLATE/bug_report.md

 ROM name/version:

 **Logs**
-Connect your phone to a computer and run `adb logcat > issue.log`.
+Connect your phone to a computer and run `adb logcat > issue.log` then run SafetyNet & Play Integrity API tests.
+Stop log by `Ctrl + C` combination.
 Attach the log file to this issue.

 **Additional context**
 Add any other context about the problem here.

 **Checklist**
+- [ ] I confirm that the SELinux status is `Enforcing` on my device.
 - [ ] All information is present
+- [ ] Screenshots are attached
 - [ ] Logs are attached
-- [ ] I have tried installing and configuring [MagiskHide Props Config](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf)